mgeck64/delimited_output/readme.md

 # delimited_output
-Provides a stream inserter that recursively outputs the contents of aggregate objects such as pairs, tuples and container-like objects.
+Provides a stream inserter that recursively outputs the contents of pairs, tuples and container-like objects.

 Usage example:
 ```